Best Travel Umbrella for Japan 2026: Tsuyu & Typhoon

 Tsuyu — Rainy Season (June to mid-July)

 Japan’s official rainy season.
 Near-daily rain in Tokyo, Osaka, and Kyoto.
 Humidity is high and rain can be heavy.
 A windproof compact umbrella is essential.
-The Repel or Weatherman are the right picks for this period.
+The Repel or Weatherman are the right picks.

 Typhoon Season (August to September)

 Japan gets 5-10 typhoons per year, most hitting in late August and September.
 Peak winds hit 60-80 mph in coastal areas.
 The Repel at 85 mph wind-tested is the only pick here rated for this.
-Avoid the EEZ-Y during typhoon warnings.
+Avoid lighter umbrellas during typhoon warnings.

 Spring and Autumn (March-May, October-November)